sinhasagar507/nlu-data-preprocessing/nlu-project-data/README.md

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

-## Proposed Methodology:
+## Proposed Approach:
-Click [here](https://whimsical.com/execution-2-5dMGTxNRU39o2AfUD8QKUf) to get an overview of the proposed research
+Click [here](https://whimsical.com/execution-2-5dMGTxNRU39o2AfUD8QKUf) to get an overview of the proposed approach for the study of social problems